Lady Renegade – Book 2, Legacy of the Blade Series

-“Why don’t ye light a candle?”
-Storm asked.
-“How can ye see what yer doin’, ’tis so dark in here?”
+“Why dinna ye light a candle?” he complained.
+“How can ye see what ye’re doin’, ’tis so dark in here?”

-“I’m used to the dark,” Wren replied, and got to her feet.
+“I’m used to the dark,” she replied, and got to her feet.
 “Besides, I don’t use candles unless absolutely necessary.”

-“Losh, woman!” exclaimed Storm, shaking his head in disbelief.
-“Dinna tell me ye dinna even want to use a tallow candle because ye’d have to kill an animal to use its fat?”
+“Losh, lassie!” exclaimed Storm, shaking his head in disbelief.
+“Dinna tell me ye dinna even want to use a tallow candle because they’re made from animal fat?”

 “You’re a prisoner,” she snapped.
 “Watch how you speak to me, or I’ll make you suffer.”

 “What do ye call this?” he asked.
-“For me throat is parched and ye’ve yet to offer me a dram o’ whisky.”
+“My throat is parched and ye’ve yet to offer me a dram of whisky.”

 Storm thought it a strange response, as he couldn’t imagine why she would think he would ever decline the drink of which he was so fond.

-Wren placed her owl on her shoulder, and made her way to the door.
-As it squeaked open, it once again revealed sunlight and freedom, before closing and leaving Storm in darkness and despair.
+Wren placed her owl on her shoulder, and made her way to the exit.
+As the door squeaked open, it once again revealed sunlight and freedom, before closing and leaving Storm in darkness and despair.

-Hurriedly, he worked on his escape hoping to be out of the shackles before she returned.
+Hurriedly, he worked on his escape, hoping to be out of the shackles before she returned.
 He had been in many a threatening situation before, but always managed to escape.
-In fact, he prided himself of being the best escape artist in all of Scotland, mayhap England as well.
+In fact, he prided himself on being the best escape artist in all of Scotland, mayhap England as well.

-Stretching, his fingers managed to reach and untie the leather laces that bound his boots around his legs.
-Squirming his feet around inside his boots, he quickly managed to slide one foot upward and then the other, until his bare feet were free and rested upon the pine needles.
-He chuckled as he eyed his limp boots which were still shackled together.
+Stretching his fingers, he managed to reach and untie the leather laces that bound his boots around his legs.
+Squirming his feet around inside his boots, he quickly slid one foot upward and then the other, until his bare feet were free and rested upon the pine needles.
+He chuckled as he eyed his limp boots that were still shackled together.